-Moreover, once the temporary mandate of the International Criminal Court for the former Yugoslavia concludes, and if any of the war criminals are not captured, in particular the military chief of Republika Srpska, Ratko Mladic, the possibility exists for said criminals to be tried for the serious crimes of which they are accused via the principle of universal jurisdiction.
+Moreover, once the temporary mandate of the International Criminal Court for the former Yugoslavia concludes, the possibility exists for officers of intermediate rank and subordinates to be tried for the serious crimes of which they are accused via the principle of universal jurisdiction.

-2.6.
+3.6.
 TRANSITIONAL JUSTICE

-2.6.1.
+3.6.1.
 CONCEPT AND PURPOSES

-The term 'transitional justice' is used to cover a group of processes of a judicial or other nature that are carried out in countries undergoing a transition to democracy in order to reconcile and do justice vis-à-vis human rights violations that occurred under the previous regime, thus facilitating a stable and lasting peace.
+The term 'transitional justice' is used to cover a group of processes of a judicial or other nature that are carried out in countries undergoing a transition to democracy in order to reconcile and do justice vis-à-vis human rights violations that occurred under the previous regime, thus facilitating a stable and lasting peace67.